avramandrei/RoWordNet-Editor/README.md

 This project provieds a graphical interface for editing the Romanian WordNet.
 For more information about it, please read the original [paper]().

-## Requirements

-The projects requires `Python>=3.5` and `pip` to be installed in the system.

 ## Installation

+The projects requires `Python>=3.5`.
 To install the application, run the following commands:

 ```
 git clone https://github.com/avramandrei/RoWordNet-Editor.git